Skip to main content

 3. Install kosmos control plane components

-kosmosctl join cluster --name cluster1 --kubeconfig ~/kubeconfig/cluster1-kubeconfig --cni calico --default-nic eth0 --enable-all
+kosmosctl join cluster --name cluster2 --kubeconfig ~/kubeconfig/cluster1-kubeconfig --cni calico --default-nic eth0 --enable-all

-kosmosctl join cluster --name cluster2 --kubeconfig ~/kubeconfig/cluster2-kubeconfig --cni calico --default-nic eth0 --enable-all
+kosmosctl join cluster --name cluster3 --kubeconfig ~/kubeconfig/cluster2-kubeconfig --cni calico --default-nic eth0 --enable-all

-5. Use the Kosmos clusters like single cluster on the control plane.
+5. Check the cluster management status(Use the Kosmos clusters like single cluster on the control plane)

 kubectl get nodes